Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 ## Overview
 Duration: 1

 Use this quickstart lab to configure and understand the Snowflake Connector for ServiceNow® using the Snowsight wizard, select some tables, ingest data, and run an example query.
 This quickstart is not meant to be exhaustive.
-Please check the [Snowflake Connector for ServiceNow documentation](https://other-docs.snowflake.com/en/connectors/servicenow/servicenow-index.html) for full functionality and limitations.
+Please check the [Snowflake Connector for ServiceNow® documentation](https://other-docs.snowflake.com/en/connectors/servicenow/servicenow-index.html) for full functionality and limitations.

 ![now](assets/first.png)

 > aside positive
-> Note: This quickstart assumes you do not have a ServiceNow account, so it guides you through the steps of creating a developer account.
-Of course, if you do have a Servicenow account, please feel free to try it out, with the caveat that, at the time of this writing, the connector is in public preview and therefore the [preview terms](https://www.snowflake.com/legal/preview-terms-of-service/) apply.
+> Note: This quickstart assumes you do not have a ServiceNow® account, so it guides you through the steps of creating a developer account.
+Of course, if you do have a Servicenow® account, please feel free to try it out, with the caveat that, at the time of this writing, the connector is in public preview and therefore the [preview terms](https://www.snowflake.com/legal/preview-terms-of-service/) apply.
 ### Prerequisites
-- ServiceNow account with administrator's rights.
+- ServiceNow® account with administrator's rights.
 - ORGADMIN rights to Accept the Terms of Service in the Snowflake Marketplace.
 - ACCOUNTADMIN rights on the Snowflake account where you will install the connector.

 ### What You’ll Learn
-- How to set up the Snowflake Connector for ServiceNow.
+- How to set up the Snowflake Connector for ServiceNow®.
-- How to ingest ServiceNow data into Snowflake
+- How to ingest ServiceNow® data into Snowflake
 - How to stop the connector to avoid unnecessary costs in a development environment.
 ### What You’ll Need
 - A [Snowflake](https://snowflake.com/) Account
 - A [ServiceNow](https://developer.servicenow.com/dev.do/) developer account
 ### What You’ll Build
-A ServiceNow to Snowflake ingestion data flow.
+A ServiceNow® to Snowflake ingestion data flow.

 <!-- ------------------------ -->
-## Set up the ServiceNow Developer Instance
+## Set up the ServiceNow® Developer Instance
 Duration: 5

-If you do not want to test this connector on your ServiceNow account, no problem, this step explains how to set up a developer instance!
+If you do not want to test this connector on your ServiceNow® account, no problem, this step explains how to set up a developer instance!

-1. Go to the [ServiceNow developer website](https://developer.servicenow.com), and create a developer user.
+1. Go to the [ServiceNow® developer website](https://developer.servicenow.com), and create a developer user.

 1. Log on to the developer website with your newly created user and select **Create an Instance**.
 1. Choose an instance type.
 You receive an email with your instance URL, and admin user and password.